State Corporation Commission (Virginia)

-The State Corporation Commission, or SCC, is a Virginia (USA) regulatory agency whose authority encompasses utilities, insurance, state-chartered financial institutions, securities, retail franchising, and railroads.
+The State Corporation Commission, or SCC, is a Virginian regulatory agency whose authority encompasses utilities, insurance, state-chartered financial institutions, securities, retail franchising, and railroads.
 It is the state's central filing office for corporations, limited partnerships, limited liability companies and Uniform Commercial Code liens.

 Mission

 The State Corporation Commission strives to apply law and regulation to balance the interests of citizens, businesses, and customers in regulating Virginia's business and economic concerns and works continually to improve the regulatory and administrative processes.